froemken/plesk_widget/README.md

 * Show PHP max_execution_time
 * Show configured PHP version
 * Show ip addresses
+* Button to Plesk (automatically login)
-* Button linked to login screen of plesk
+  * If external IP could not be resolved, the link will fallback to Plesk login screen

 ## 2 Usage